x0rw/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

         // TODO

-.. guideline:: a macro should not be used in place of a function
+.. guideline:: A macro should not be used in place of a function
    :id: gui_2jjWUoF1teOY
    :category: mandatory
    :status: draft